 In California, the severity of a theft crime is based on the value of the stolen money, goods, or services.
 If the property is valued at less than $950, the offense is considered petty theft, a misdemeanor crime.
 Anyone charged with petty theft should call a skilled criminal defense attorney in San Diego to discuss their case.
 Remember that what you say can be used against you, so always speak to an attorney before talking to the police.

-What is Petty Theft in California?
+Defining Petty Theft in California

-The difference between the two charges is that petty theft is a misdemeanor charge that occurs when the stolen property is valued at under $950.
-When the property is valued at more than that, it is grand theft.
+The difference between the two charges is that petty theft is a misdemeanor charge that occurs when the stolen property is valued at under $950, and when the property is valued at more than that, it is grand theft.

-Defenses to Theft Crimes
+Defenses to Petty Theft

-If you have been accused of any type of theft crime, please call Vista petty theft lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.
+If you have been accused of any theft crime, contact San Diego petty theft attorney Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free consultation.